 Down on my left, I first glimpsed Narracan Falls, that is a crevice in the farmland.
 This waterfall was created by a significant earthquake many years and would be an interesting geological study.
 The waterfall is in a paddock, through the fence and gate I entered is the last fence you’ll encounter.
 The cows didn’t seem interested in this impressive natural feature of their land.

-Though the desire to soak in your surroundings is a little hindered by the need to dodge cow pats.
-I managed to avoid them and the rest of the time spent in the car was pleasant.
+Though the desire to soak in your surroundings is a little hindered by the need to dodge cowpats.
+I managed to avoid them, and the rest of the time spent in the car was pleasant.
 I headed to the waterfall, that after all was my prize, my reason for being here at all.
-I had the pleasure of experiencing the waterfall all to myself.
-The problem with my eagerness to experience that natural wonder was that it led me to the top of the rocks – about a 15-foot drop above the river bed.
-I was taking photos and I wanted to get to the bottom of the waterfall.
+And had the pleasure of experiencing the waterfall all to myself.
+The problem with my eagerness to experience that natural wonder led me to the top of the rocks – about a 15-foot drop above the river bed.
+I was taking photos, and I wanted to get to the bottom of the waterfall.
 I dropped the camera cap.
 So now had to get down there.
 I climbed down the rocks to discover a path.

-You’ll see another small Latrobe Valley town.
-Yinnar that is word, meaning “woman”.
-It is a nice to have a stop, see there park where the Train Station used to be, and the public toilets.
+You’ll see another sign to a small Latrobe Valley town – Yinnar that is a word, meaning “woman”.
+It is nice to have a stop, see the park where the Train Station was.

 Morwell River Falls